gracechouinard/YouthTown/README.md

 Lance brooks
 Hi, I'm Lance Brooks.
 The most difficult challenge was my clothes title not being centered I tried so many things change the style css, the id, and the class nothing worked but as soon as i changed the colume it centered.
-The thing i most enjoyed was working with this group and making new friends
+The thing i most enjoyed was working with this group and making new friends.